 DUTIES AND RESPONSIBILITIES

-• Working with Performa's curatorial team, the Fellow will conduct curatorial research, including compilations of artists' information, interviews or other material directly related to Performa Commissions and Projects.
+• Conduct curatorial research with Performa's curatorial team, including compilations of artists' information, interviews, or other material;

 • Contribute to programming for the Performa Institute's year-round activities.

-• Contribute to the preparation of project descriptions and biographical archive on artists.
+• Prepare project descriptions and biographical archive on artists;

-• Work with the press and marketing associates to prepare curatorial information to meet press and marketing deadlines, including material gathered from Performa Consortium partners.
+• Collaborate with press and marketing associates to prepare curatorial inforamtion in a timely fashion, including material gathered from Performa Consortium partners;

-• Work with the development associate to understand funding structure of non-profit organizations, including foundation research and grant writing where appropriate, as well as special projects.
+• Assist development associates on the funding structure of non-profit organizations, including foundation research and grant-writing where appropriate;

 • Contribute entries for the Performa Magazine and Performa biennial publication.

-Applicants must have been awarded a Ph.D degree in Art History or Performance Studies with a broad knowledge of and interest in contemporary global practices across art history, visual arts, performance studies, media, architecture, dance, music and film.
-An ability to work collaboratively and to effectively contribute to Performa’s senior curatorial and management team is a requirement.
-The position is paid and full time for 2 years.
+Applicants must have been awarded a Ph.D degree in Art History, Performance Studies, or a related field, with a broad knowledge of and interest in contemporary art across media.
+An ability to work collaboratively and to effectively contribute to Performa’s senior curatorial and management team is required.
+The position is paid and full-time for 2 years.

 HOW TO APPLY